helenaph18/helenaph18/README.md

 ### Hi there 👋

-I'm a second year Computer Science major at the University of California, Irvine.
+I'm a second year **Computer Science** major at the University of California, Irvine.
-Connect with me on LinkedIn at https://www.linkedin.com/in/cs-helen-pham/
+Connect with me on LinkedIn at [Link](https://www.linkedin.com/in/cs-helen-pham/)
 <!--
 **helenaph18/helenaph18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.